Palace of Venaria: Restoration

+The project involved some 700 experts and about 300 companies and contractors, involving a total of some 1,800 workers, with some 100 designers selected from 16 international tenders.
+The work involved restoring the Venaria Palace, the adjoining village, the castle at the nearby La Mandria Regional Park, the gardens and the park.
+The funds spent amounted to more than €300 million (€50 million from the Ministry of Culture, €80 million from the Piedmont Region, and €170 million from the European Union), which allowed the restoration of the entire complex and the total surface area of 240,000 m2, and another 800,000 m2 of gardens and parkland.

+In December 1997 the palace was added to the UNESCO Heritage List as one of 14 former royal properties in and around Turin grouped collectively as the Residences of the Royal House of Savoy, including other local landmarks such as the Royal Palace of Turin.

-The complex was open for tourism from 13 October 2007, and has since become a major tourist destination and space for exhibitions and events.
+The restored complex finally opened to visitors in October 2007, and has since become a major tourist destination and space hosting exhibitions and events.
 It received 1,048,857 visitors in 2017, making it the sixth most visited museum in Italy.
-In 2019 it was chosen as Italy's most beautiful parks.
-The palace's restaurant was awarded a Michelin star.

-In recent years, it has served as a filming location for several movies, including The King's Man and Miss Marx.
-The palace hosted the "Turquoise Carpet" and Opening Ceremony events for the Eurovision Song Contest 2022.
+In October 2019 the palace gardens were named Italy's most beautiful park by an Italian park association.
+In 2022 the palace's restaurant was awarded a Michelin star.
+In recent years, the palace was also used as a filming location for several high-budget movies, including Miss Marx (2020) and The King's Man (2021).
+The palace also hosted events in the run-up to the Eurovision Song Contest 2022 held in Turin.

 Architecture

 The Palace

-The palace is made up of two distinct wings: the original 17th century core of the residence, which is covered in white plaster, and the later 18th-century addition, with exposed brickwork.
+The palace is made up of two distinct wings: the original 17th century Palace of Diana, covered in white plaster, and the later 18th-century addition, with exposed brickwork.
 The entrance of the palace leads into the Cour d'honneur ("Honour Court"), which once housed a fountain with a deer.
-The main facade, covered with plaster and featuring cornucopias, shells and fruits, is connected on the right by section with the 18th-century wing.
-The two towers date to the Michelangelo Garove period (1669–1713) and are covered with multicolour pentagonal tiles in ceramics, which are united by a large gallery, known as Galleria Grande.